Testing Separability of High-Dimensional Covariance Matrices: Proofs of the Theoretical Results

 due to the orthogonal invariance of $z_i$.
-Hence, applying the same argument as above, the invariance of the spectral distribution of $\hat{C}$ with respect to $K$ holds without a specification of $\Sigma^{1/2}$ as in (\rom{1}). \end{proof}
+Hence, applying the same argument for the proof under (\rom{1}), the invariance of the ESD of $\hat{C}$ with respect to $K$ holds without a specification of $K^{1/2}$ and $UDV^\top$ as in (\rom{1}). \end{proof}